Solar Halos: What Are They, and How Do They Appear?

 So, what causes solar halos?
 You may be surprised to learn that the answer is ice crystals!
 When the weather conditions are just right, ice crystals become suspended in the upper atmosphere, typically within cirrus, or wispy, clouds.

 When sunlight hits these ice crystals, light is reflected, refracted, and dispersed through the prism of the crystal, where it is bent at a 22° angle.
-This separates the light into its individual colors of the spectrum –– the same principles of light behavior which cause traditional rainbows to occur after a rain shower.
-As with rainbows, these halos are all about the position of the observer (you) to the light source.
+This separates the light into its individual colors of the spectrum, the same principles of light behavior that cause traditional rainbows to occur after a rain shower.

 Before modern meteorology, these halos were considered leading indicators of an impending rainfall; the cirrus and cirrostratus clouds which cause the halos often signal a frontal system on the horizon.

-Different Types of Halos
+What are the Different Types of Halos?

 There are a few different types of solar halos that you can observe, but let’s take a look at some of the most common.
-In addition to the standard circular halo –– known as the 22° halo –– there are also sun dogs and light pillars
+In addition to the standard circular halo (known as the 22° halo), there are also sun dogs and light pillars.

-Sun Dogs are bright spots that occur on either side of the Sun –– to the left, right, or both.
-These are most commonly observed when the Sun is close to setting along the horizon, and when ice crystals are closer to the ground (rather than floating in the upper atmosphere).
+Sun Dogs are bright spots that occur on either side of the Sun: to the left, right, or both.
+These are most commonly observed when the Sun is close to setting along the horizon and when ice crystals are closer to the ground rather than floating in the upper atmosphere.
 In this instance, the ice crystals are referred to as ‘diamond dust’.

-Light Pillars are another type of optical phenomenon that produces a vertical beam of light near the Sun.
+Light pillars are another type of optical phenomenon that produces a vertical beam of light near the Sun.
 These are typically caused by flat, hexagonal ice crystals that fall through the sky like flakes.
 As those flat crystals fall, sunlight is reflected vertically through them, thus creating the telltale ‘pillar’.

 Solar Halos During an Eclipse